t3knomanzer/maxmix-website/_blocks/home-what-10.md

 ---

 Say goodbye to the windows mixer.
-Fine tune your chat and game volume by simply turning a knob.
+Fine tune the volume of applications with the turn of a knob.